Bora Bora: Tourism

 Most of the tourist destinations are sea-oriented; however, there are also tourist attractions on land, such as World War II cannons.
 Air Tahiti operates five or six flights daily between Tahiti and the Bora Bora Airport on Motu Mute (as well as occasional flights to and from other islands).
 There is no public transport on the island, so rental cars and bicycles are the recommended means of transport.
 In addition, there are small, two-seater buggies for hire in Vaitape, and motorboats can be rented to explore the lagoon.
-Vaitape is a large city on the west side of the island and is home to a large part of the island’s population.
-The city has also become a popular spot for tourism.
+Vaitape is a village on the west side of the island and is home to a large part of the island's population.
+The village has also become a popular spot for tourism.

-Snorkeling and scuba diving in and around Bora Bora’s lagoon are popular activities.
-Many species of sharks and rays inhabit the surrounding waters.
-A few dive operators on the island offer manta-ray dives and shark-feeding dives.
-(The species of shark living in the island's lagoon are not considered dangerous to people.)
+Snorkeling and scuba diving in and around Bora Bora's lagoon are popular activities.
+Many species of sharks and rays inhabit the surrounding waters, as shark fishing has been banned since 2012, and a few dive operators on the island offer manta-ray and shark dives.

-In addition to the existing islands of Bora Bora, the artificial island of Motu Marfo has been added in the northeastern corner of the lagoon at one of the many resorts.
+In addition to the existing islands of Bora Bora, the artificial island of Motu Marfo was added in the northeastern corner of the lagoon, on the St. Regis Resort property.